Certified Investigating History Professional Development Providers

 Overview

-Educators want instruction that makes a meaningful, lasting impact and reaching that goal often requires support.
-As an experienced instructional coach, former classroom teacher, and reading specialist, I help schools tackle real challenges with practical, sustainable solutions that lead to measurable growth in classroom practice.
+Educators deserve professional learning that makes a lasting impact.
+As a former instructional coach, classroom teacher, and reading specialist, I help resolve challenges with practical, sustainable solutions.

 Programming